imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 });
 ```

-If we are using the case above that `ModuleB` will be used to fetch a list of repositories, we want to fetch if the URL to fetch from is correct.
+Let's use the our example case above, where `ModuleB` will be used to fetch a list of repositories.
+One way to test it is by making sure that the module sends a HTTP request to the correct URL.
 There are a lot of tools that can help with this, and one of them is [MSW (Mock Service Worker)](https://mswjs.io).
 It can be used in a browser environment and Node.js environment, so we can easily mock endpoints that will be hit by `ModuleB`.
 The test flow can be something like this:

 ```ts
 afterEach(() => {